 If you are in any way responsible for protecting the assets of your company, this Embezzlement Prevention Manual will be of value.

 It is a stand-alone product and is also an excellent add-on supplement for the Bizmanualz Security Planning Manual.

-The Embezzlement Prevention Guide comes as a 74-page e-book delivered as an Adobe PDF (955KB file size).
+The Embezzlement Prevention Manual comes as a 74-page book delivered as Microsoft WORD files (955KB file size).

 There are no reviews yet.